 The first thing to do if the municipality has been served with the legal papers of a lawsuit, called a "Complaint and Summons", is to contact the municipal attorney.
 Do not set the papers aside.
 Get them to the attorney as soon as possible.
 Often, the first determination to be made when a municipality has been sued is whether the claim is covered by insurance.
 The mayor, manager, or municipal attorney should call and send a copy of the legal papers to the municipality's insurance broker.

 No. A municipality does not need an attorney if it has been sued under Alaska's small claims process.
-However, if the Municipality has been sued in small claims court it is a good idea to have the attorney review the small claims complaint because it may be in the municipality's best interest to ask to move the case from small claims court to the Alaska District Court.
+However, if the municipality has been sued in small claims court, it may be a good idea to have the attorney review the small claims complaint.
+One reason for this is that it may be in the municipality's best interest to ask to move the case from small claims court to the Alaska District Court.
 If the suit is moved to the Alaska District Court, attorneys must represent the municipality and the other party.

 Other officials can represent the municipality in small claims court; however, the advice of an attorney and sometimes representation by an attorney is a good idea.
 Small claims are limited to disputes that involve no more than $10,000.
 See the LOGON section on "Filing Small Claims" for additional information on this topic.